|Continuing Education Committee|

 Maintaining and enhancing the professional development of civil engineers has long been an important part of the mission of ASCE.
-The Met Section is an Approved New York State Sponsor of Continuing Education.
-As such, the Met Section will evaluate technical lectures, seminars and other professional activities presented by its groups and members in accordance with the requirements of the New York State Education Department.
+The Met Section is Approved New York State Education Department Sponsor Number #6.
+As such, the ASCE Met Section evaluates all technical lectures and seminars presented by its groups and committees in accordance with the requirements of the New York State Education Department.

 Presenters Seeking Accreditation of a Course for Continuing Education Credit:

-The Met Section will evaluate courses sponsored by its groups and members.
-Met Section groups will determine appropriate admission fees, if any, for courses offering PDH credits.
+The ASCE Met Section evaluates courses sponsored by its groups and committees.
+Met Section groups determine appropriate admission fees, if any, for courses offering PDH credits.
 Individuals and organizations not associated with ASCE should refer to the New York State Education Department website for specific information.